AdrienFabre/articles-rails-react/README.md

       - owner avatar
       - since when it was was updated

-  - In order to show interest in an article
+  - So I can show interest in an article

     - I need to be able to click on a 'like' button

-  - In order to make my likes count
+  - So I can keep my likes and see the likes from others

-    - I need to be able to click on a 'like' button
+    - I need to be able to see the updated number of 'likes'

 ### Database Schema